 The psychological aspect in financial stress

 Let’s take a step back and look at some key elements of financial stress, which is what Financial Mindfulness deals with.

 That could help clarify the link between under-earning and deeper issues for many.

 From what our experts have found through years of research and helping clients, financial stress:

 - Involves our thoughts about money and finances;

 - arises in relation to stressful situations, such as loss of employment;

-- has a significant impact on our wellbeing;
+- has a significant impact on our mental and physical wellbeing;

 - can cause sleeplessness;